readytensor/agentic-ai-workshop-1/README.md

 1. Ingest documents into ChromaDB (using 5 Ready Tensor publications)
 2. Implement semantic document retrieval
 3. Build a complete RAG pipeline
-4. Deploy in a Gradio Chat UI
+4. Implement in a Gradio Chat UI with RAG

 **Technologies:** ChromaDB, OpenAI API, Gradio